Chaitanya-Pratap-Singh/website/content/Now.md

 date = 2022-07-02T18:30:00Z
 description = ""
 image = ""
-title = "What  Am I Doing Currently " type = ""
+title = "What I'm  Doing Now"
+type = ""

 +++
+I'm in Prayagraj India trying to lead an exciting, habit-oriented, healthy and productive life.
+This is what I spend my time on:

+* Learning more about filmmaking and editing to enhance my [Youtube Channel](https://www.youtube.com/channel/UC_WZTg6vY2YAMnvBPHu2DEQ).
- I am currently working on my YouTube channel learning video editing using Open-Shot video editor and learning more about Canva to make my graphics better.
+* Moreover, I am also learning about [Canva](canva.com) to make better graphics.

-I am also learning front-end web dev using Tailwind CSS, Bootstrap and React JS.
+* Programming being my passion I am also learning front-end web dev using Tailwind CSS, Bootstrap and React JS from different online resources.

-I am also fond of reading and I am currently reading The Richest Man In Babylon by George S Clason
+* I am also fond of reading and I am currently reading The Richest Man In Babylon by George S Clason

+This page is a public declaration and a reminder to myself, and it balances out the goal-driven nature of my [Impossible List](https://collegeinfogeek.com/about/meet-the-author/my-impossible-list/).
+It was inspired by [Derek Sivers](https://sivers.org/now).